jkeohan/rctr-2-14-22/w20d19/react-and-shopify.md

 ### Missing AppProvider

-Instead of rendering the Form as was displayed in the example CodeSandbox we are instead met with the following error:
+Instead of rendering the Form as was displayed in the example we are instead presented with the following error:

 <img src="https://screenshot.click/30-50-5a75n-hmzpg.png">